dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

    You’ve learned how to setup and use the DJI PC Simulator to test your groundStation application, upgrade your aircraft's firmware to the developer version, use the DJI Mobile SDK to create a simple map view, modify annotations of the map view, show the aircraft on the map view by using GPS data from the DJI PC Simulator, and much more.

    In the next tutorial, we will implement the basic functionality of waypoints in the groundStation.
-Your aircraft be able to fly automatically on the map view based on the waypoints you set.
+Your aircraft will be able to fly automatically on the map view based on the waypoints you set.
 Please move on to the second part of this tutorial.
 Hope you enjoy it!